jhmaster2000/elfinfo/README.md

 console.log(fileinfo);
 ```

 This will produce the following output.
-This may help you get an idea of what elfinfo parses at the moment:
+This may help you get an idea of what elflib parses at the moment:

 ```
 Path: someelffile